Our Mission

 In 2018, Morey joined the CPAF Board of Directors.
 She now serves as the Board Development Chair.
 Currently, Morey is an Associate Professor of Public Health at the University of California, Irvine.
 There, she conducts research and teaches courses in promoting community health and addressing health disparities for Asian and Pacific Islander populations and other communities of color.

-Kat dedicates her time and energy as a volunteer for CPAF since 2010 and now serves on the board as Vice President.
+Kat dedicates her time and energy as a volunteer for CPAF since 2010 and now serves on the board of directors.
 She utilizes her various language skills to provide translation/interpretation services to the API community.
 She is an active voice for the organization, propelling the agenda of domestic violence awareness.
 With personal domestic violence experience herself, she believes in becoming our own heroes, to “Thrive” rather than “Survive.”

 Kat resides in South Pasadena with her two loving albeit overweight cats.

-San Tong: With two decades of experience in social media, marketing, and corporate communications, San is currently a social media manager on the Corporate Communications team responsible for Alignment Health’s social media vision and strategy.
-She has worked for many industries, including Entertainment, (Hallmark Channel) Automotive (Honda, Acura, and Toyota), packaged goods, and technology, creating social media strategies to build engaged communities within the digital space.
+• San Tong: With two decades of experience in social media, marketing, and corporate communications.
+She is currently at Esalen Institute in Big Sur.
+She has worked for many industries, including Entertainment, (Hallmark Channel) Automotive (Honda, Acura, and Toyota), packaged goods, healthcare, and technology, creating social media strategies to build engaged communities within the digital space.

 San is on the Center for the Pacific Asian Family (CPAF) board and has been active in fighting violence against women in the Asian community.
 She also volunteers with the Los Angeles Asian Pacific Film Festival where she found a home amongst filmmakers, community organizers, actors, and writers.
 San’s nonprofit experience also includes her role as chairperson of the "Conversations Committee" for ThinkLA, whose mission is to promote Los Angeles as a leading center of creativity and innovation in media, marketing, and advertising.
 In addition, San has been an active volunteer and fundraiser for School on Wheels, 826LA, and Kitt Crusaders.
 San has also been actively engaged in producing independent film projects, such as her film "Bordering on Treason" which aims to tell stories stemming from the Iraq War, which mainstream media have neglected.
 Fluent in Spanish, San also speaks Cantonese.